mozilla/mozilla-club-guides/branding-guidelines/guide.md

 * Use our trademarks and logos on websites or other places containing content associated with hate speech, pornography, gambling, or illegal activities.
 * Use our trademarks and logos to, or in connection with, content that disparages us or sullies our reputation.

+Mozilla reserves the right to rescind a Club's permission to call itself a Mozilla Club at any time at its discretion.